fajjet/Visual-feed/README.md

 - home page which shows all posts (with fetching more on scroll) and has button to submit a new post
 - posts have got like feature (also it shows users who liked a post)
 - forms cover validation for all possible cases and fire notifications
+- uploading images and store them on cloudinary

 ## tech stack
 jwt auth, express, mongoose (mongodb), nextjs (react), styled-components, redux, cloudinary